 A Garden Fit for a King

-The Royal Pavilion Garden is a Grade II listed garden.
-Designed for George IV, it’s one of the only Regency gardens in the world, considered a garden of national significance and one of the most loved areas of our city.
+The Royal Pavilion Garden is the jewel in the crown for the Royal Pavilion Estate.
+A Grade II listed garden, designed for George IV, it’s one of the only Regency gardens in the world, considered a garden of national significance and one of the most loved areas of our city.

 We’ve received funding from Brighton & Hove City Council and the National Lottery Heritage Fund (NLHF) to explore how we improve the garden to restore it to its original Regency glory and to keep it a safe environment for everyone.